DATx Price Tops $0.0003 on Major Exchanges (DATX)

 Buying and Selling DATx

-DATx can be bought or sold on the following cryptocurrency exchanges: IDEX, Rfinex, FCoin, Kucoin, HADAX and HitBTC.
-It is usually not presently possible to buy alternative cryptocurrencies such as DATx directly using U.S. dollars.
-Investors seeking to acquire DATx should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy DATx using one of the exchanges listed above.
+DATx can be bought or sold on the following cryptocurrency exchanges: FCoin, Rfinex, Kucoin, IDEX, HADAX and HitBTC.
+It is usually not presently possible to purchase alternative cryptocurrencies such as DATx directly using US dollars.
+Investors seeking to trade DATx should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DATx using one of the exchanges listed above.

 Receive News & Updates for DATx Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DATx and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.